 Then, connect the Y1 and Y2 stepper motors to their ports.
 NOTE: these wires do not cross each other.
 If you install them in the wrong port, your machine will run in the opposite direction for the Y axis.

 After your wires have been connected to the correct ports, install the enclosure cover using the included M6 x 8mm Socket Head Cap Screws (one on each side).

 After the enclosure is on, check the travel of your X axis to make sure there is enough slack in the wire bundle to allow full travel.
-Just slide the x-axis to its extent both sides and ensure the wires do not pull.
+Just slide the X-axis to its farthest extent on both sides and ensure the wires do not pull.

 - Loosen all of the screws that hold the gantry together (4 on each side), these should still be loose from the initial assembly.